jaystack/repatch/docs/store.md

 #### Arguments

 1) **reducer** (*ReducerFunction: State -> State*): That reducer will reduce the state of the store.
 This takes the current state and returns the next state.
-The reducer will be run synchronously after applying the middlewares - if they are given.

 #### Returns

 (*ReducerFunction*): The final reducer that is made by applying the middlewares - if they are given.
-If the store does not have middlewares, the `dispatch` method returns the same reducer that was taken as argument.
+If the store does enhanced with middlewares, the `dispatch` method returns the same reducer that was taken as argument.

 #### Example